 CLINIC AND STAFF GUIDELINES & PROCEDURES

 - NO walk-in patients are to be accepted at this time.
-Those patients need to call the clinic and be screened appropriately.
+All patients must have scheduled appointments.

 - Patients have been instructed to come alone to appointments.
-If someone has accompanied them, that individual is NOT allowed in the clinic and must wait for them outside the clinic.
+If someone has accompanied them, that individual is NOT allowed in the clinic and must wait for them outside the clinic, unless there are special circumstances.

 - Where possible, practitioner treatments should be those that incorporate social distancing.
 Using modalities and/or guided exercises should be preferred.
 Close contact and/or manual care should be avoided and if required should be done with the greatest caution.